espresso3389/flutter_pdf_render/README.md

+## Notice (2024-01-22)

+If you want to move to [pdfrx](https://github.com/espresso3389/pdfrx) but you have some compatibility issues or any other problems or questions, please feel free to open new discussions on [Discussions on pdfrx](https://github.com/espresso3389/pdfrx/discussions/).

 ## Notice (2023-12-05)

 New plugin, named [pdfrx](https://pub.dev/packages/pdfrx), is a better replacement for pdf_render.
 And pdf_render is now in maintenance mode. **No new features are added to pdf_render.**